d16-nichevo/foundry-kingmaker-verbal-spell-components/README.md

 Make sure you also enable the module in your game!
 See "Activating Modules" [here](https://foundryvtt.com/article/modules/).

-# Usage
+# Setup

 After installing and enabling, you will see two new [Compendium Packs](https://foundryvtt.com/article/compendium/) labelled "Kingmaker Verbal Spell Components".

-One contains a [Playlist](https://foundryvtt.com/article/playlists/) that you can import.

-More usefully, the other contains a [macro](https://foundryvtt.com/article/macros/).
+## Macro

+In your compendia, you will see a [macro](https://foundryvtt.com/article/macros/).
 You can drag and drop this macro to your macro hotbar (instructions [here](https://foundryvtt.com/article/macros/)).

+## Playlist

+In your compendia, you will see a [Playlist](https://foundryvtt.com/article/playlists/).
+You can import this if you wish, to get access to these sounds using the Foundry Playlist interface.

+## Player Access

+By default, your players will not see these compendia items.
+To correct this, see [here](https://foundryvtt.com/article/compendium/); look for "Compendium Context Menu Options".

+# Setup

 When clicking on this macro you will be presented with this dialog (or something similar, it may have been updated since):